mawburn/portaler-core/docs/selfhosting.md

 `ctrl-x` to exit, dont forget to save your changes.

-When you are done editing the file - start the containers
+When you are done editing the files - start the containers

 ```Shell
 docker-compose up -d
 ```

-If you realized that you've done something wrong you can simply edit `.env.example` and `docker-compose up -d` again.
+If you realized that you've done something wrong you can simply edit `.env.example` or `docker-compose.yml` and `docker-compose up -d` again.

 After the process is done wait for a couple of minutes and check that all containers are up and running: